 I make a really simple muesli by mixing together 1/3 cup rolled oats, 1 tbsp ground flaxseeds and 1-2 tbsp of goji berries.
 I eat it with soya yoghurt, which also helps to reduce cholesterol.
 As I have my breakfast at work, I prepare it the night before in a jar to take in.
 You can prepare a few jars at the same time in advance, as the yoghurt won’t make the oats too soggy.

 2. Sprinkle sunflower seeds on pancakes

 Sunflower seeds are an incredibly rich source of vitamins and minerals, such as vitamin E, thiamin, selenium and magnesium.
-They also contain monounsaturated fatty acids, which help to lower bad cholesterol (LDL) and increase good cholesterol (HDL).
-They are delicious roasted in honey, or just plain, and sprinkled on breakfast pancakes.
+They also contain monounsaturated fatty acids, which can help to lower bad cholesterol (LDL) and increase good cholesterol (HDL).
+They are delicious roasted in honey, or just plain, and sprinkled on these cholesterol-lowering breakfast pancakes.

 3. Add flavoured mixed seeds to salads & vegetables

 There are some great flavoured seeds available in supermarkets and health food shops, or you can make your own very easily.
 My favourite way to flavour them is to toast them with soy sauce – just mix a bag of seeds (i.e. sunflower, pumpkin, flaxseeds & sesame seeds) in a bowl with a couple of tablespoons of soy sauce.
 Then spread them over a baking tray lined with baking paper and put them in the oven (160C / 140 fan / Gas mark 3) for 10-20 mins.
 After 10 mins, check them every 5 mins to make sure they don’t burn, and remove when dry and golden.
 Sprinkle on salads and cooked vegetables, like broccoli, courgettes, butternut squash and aubergines.

 4. Sprinkle sesame seeds on stir fries